Spirent/iTest-assets/Libraries/Tools/Community/us_flexlm_tools/documentation/readme.txt

 Project: Flex License Manager Tools
-Description: These shell and Tcl scipts are used to manage the APT License Server (FlexLM).
+Description: These shell and Tcl scipts are used to manage the APT License Server (FlexLM)
 Category: library
 Class: Community